Morpho-lang/morpho/help/errors.md

 [version]: # (0.5)

 # Errors
+[tagerror]: # (error)
 [tagerrors]: # (errors)

 When an error occurs in running a morpho program, an error message is displayed together with an explanation of where in the program that the error happened.

+You can make your own custom errors using the `Error` class:

+    var myerr = Error("Tag", "A message")

+Use the `throw` method to raise the error, interrupting execution unless the error is caught:

+    myerr.throw()

+or

+    myerr.throw("A custom message")

+You can also use the `warning` method to alert the user of a potential issue that doesn't need the program to be interrupted.

+    myerr.warning()

 [showsubtopics]: # (subtopics)